qixwang/mc-docs.zh-cn/articles/cosmos-db/manage-sql-with-resource-manager.md

         "databaseName": {
             "type": "string",
             "metadata": {
-                "description": "The name for the SQL database" }
+                "description": "The name for the Core (SQL) database" }
         },
         "containerName": {
             "type": "string",
             "defaultValue": "container1",
             "metadata": {
-                "description": "The name for the first SQL container" }
+                "description": "The name for the Core (SQL) API container" }
         },
         "throughput": {